PaddlePaddle/PaddleClas/docs/en/tutorials/quick_start_en.md

 ## Training

-* All experiments are running on the NVIDIA® Tesla® V100 sigle card.
+* All experiments are running on the NVIDIA® Tesla® V100 single card.

 ### Train from scratch